holaaaaa12345/SuperPlug/README.md

 # Overview

-Enter SuperPlug AutoML – your handy and no-code traditional supervised learning companion, meticulously brought to life by the coding prowess of ChatGPT, Claude, Bard, and me.
+Introducing SuperPlug AutoML – your intuitive no-code-solution for training traditional supervised algorithm, meticulously brought to life by the coding prowess of ChatGPT, Claude, Bard, and me.
 Positioned as a baseline model comparison tool, this collaboration champions simplicity without compromising efficiency (well at least not that much :p).

 *Currently under development with supports for ridge and linear regression.*

 # Main Features